yhryu1030/pump_prediction/readme.md

 All submissions should consist of 3 distinct artifacts
 - test set predictions.
 This file should be formated according the example given in the 'SubmissionFormat.csv'
 - code base used to produce the predictions
-- the description and online location of supplemental data sources used ot produce the predicions (if any)
+- the description and online location of supplemental data sources used to produce the predicions (if any)

 E-mail these artifiacts to nwhite@aimconsulting.com before the end of prescriped time to be eligable for contention